 “We remain optimistic out consumer-focused marketing and sales initiatives are working to bring ticket sales in line to deliver stronger admission and admission-related results."

 "We're not out of it yet, but we think these initiatives are going to bear fruit, and so we're - we remain optimistic in these initiatives, and we're going to stick to them."

 "Our 2018 guidance includes what we've incurred year-to-date through the third quarter and the outlook for the fourth quarter where we've experienced some headwinds and declines in admissions.
 We've worked prudently on the cost side of the business to manage margins.
 There is some compression in the margin guidance.
 But our fourth quarter's going to be a little bit mixed."

 "Attendance for the comparable NASCAR events was down approximately 14% on average, and the average ticket price decreased to $83.88, or approximately 2.5%"

 "Weather-related impacts were compounded by current headwinds in the ticket sales facing the sport."

-Start a free trial of our Amenity Viewer today to analyze upcoming earnings calls as well as identify trends and findings from the data.
+Join the Amenity Viewer Beta Program today to analyze upcoming earnings calls as well as identify trends and findings from the data.

 Transcript text provided by S&P Global Market Intelligence.
 Copyright ©2018.
 All rights reserved.